Bryan Reynolds Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is ninth in MLB with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 9.2 K/9, the ninth-best in MLB.

-- The Reds have the 26th-ranked team ERA across all league pitching staffs (5.36).
+- The Reds have a 5.27 team ERA that ranks 26th across all MLB pitching staffs.

-- The Reds rank 16th in baseball in home runs given up (22 total, 1.2 per game).
+- The Reds rank 15th in baseball in home runs surrendered (22 total, 1.1 per game).

-- Ashcraft gets the start for the Reds, his fourth of the season.
-He is 2-0 with a 1.42 ERA and 17 strikeouts through 19 2/3 innings pitched.
+- Cessa (0-2 with a 13.50 ERA and three strikeouts in 12 2/3 innings pitched) makes the start for the Reds, his fourth of the season.

-- His last appearance was in relief on Thursday when the righty tossed 2/3 innings against the Pittsburgh Pirates while allowing hits.
+- His last time out was out of the bullpen on Friday when the right-hander tossed 2/3 innings against the Pittsburgh Pirates while allowing hits.

+- The 30-year-old has an ERA of 13.50, with 2.3 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .417 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.